Ashes of Creation Bard Leveling Guide

 Learn more about the most efficient way to level as a Bard within a group in Ashes of Creation!
 Using the scrolling feature below, select your level and unlock a list of best practices on how to level, including recommended skills, leveling locations, tips and more.

-The slider has been set up to work most efficiently across 5 level increments.
 Set the slider to your level, but expect information from the previous level bracket to disappear at specific thresholds.
 This is done to make the information on the page more condensed and easier to read.

 Move the slider below to make the guide update to your level!

-When you log in for the first time, you'll see a guard directly in front of you who offers a quest called "Welcome to Verra".
 This is a simple quest that leads to some quick and easy experience just by speaking to a few NPCs.

 Near the entrance where you picked up the quest, you'll find various starter weapons scattered along the floor and walls.
-Be sure to grab the Great Spellsword.
-Since you already start with a wand, you're all set to begin your adventure!
+Be sure to grab the Sceptre and Shield.
+Since you already start with a Musty Book, you're all set to begin your adventure!
 As you progress, you'll find or purchase better gear, but for now, this will do the job.
 Then, walk out the door and kill some goblins as you make your way to Lionhold.
 Once you've arrived, start "The Sweat of your Brow" which will reward you with a free horse as a mount.
 This quest is very easy to do and is all done in the town, he just asks you to go around gathering and crafting some stuff.
 Here is a great video you can use as a reference on how to get your first mount for free.

-At level 2, you can choose your first skills.
+At Level 2, you can choose your first skills.
 Currently, respeccing

 in Ashes of Creation is instant and free, so your choices aren't too dramatic, and you can always